carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 * Leave the drop down on *Create a new Revision...* and click *Continue*.
 * Enter a descriptive title and summary.
 The title and summary are usually in the form of a :ref:`commit message <commit messages>`.
-* Add reviewers and mailing
-  lists that you want to be included in the review.
+* Add reviewers (see below for advice) and subscribe mailing lists that you want to be included in the review.
 If your patch is for LLVM, add llvm-commits as a Subscriber; if your patch is for Clang, add cfe-commits.